Bad Marienberg: Transport

 Right near the town runs Bundesstraße 414 leading from Driedorf-Hohenroth to Altenkirchen.
 The nearest Autobahn interchange is Haiger-Burbach on the A 45 (Dortmund–Gießen), roughly 22 km away.

-Bad Marienberg is connected to the Oberwesterwaldbahn railway (Limburg - Au (Sieg)) only by bus.
+Bad Marienberg is connected to the Westerwald-Sieg-Bahn (RB90) railway (Limburg (Lahn) - Siegen) only by local bus.
 Nistertal-Bad Marienberg station is situated in the village of Nistertal, 6 km away from Bad Marienberg.

+The former Bad Marienberg train station was located in the former Erbach - Fehl-Ritzhausen railway, the Erbach station has been renamed to "Nistertal / Bad Marienberg".

+Bad Marienberg is located on Westerwaldsteig, a long distance walking- and cycling path from Herborn via Rennerod, Westerburg, Bad Marienberg and Hachenburg8 to Bad Hönningen.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line, which is approximately 30 km away.

 The nearest airport is Siegerland Airport about 15 km northeast of Bad Marienberg.

 Since Siegerland Airport -as of June 2015- does not offer any scheduled passenger flights, the nearest international airports are Frankfurt and Cologne Bonn Airport, both circa 100 km away.

 Media

 Near Bad Marienberg, T-Systems runs a transmitter for VHF and television which has a 174-m-high freestanding tubular steel mast.
 Südwestrundfunk (SWR) sends all four of its radio programmes from here.
 In the summer of 2008, the switchover from analogue TV transmissions to DVB-T is to be carried out.

 Also, the Deutscher Wetterdienst runs a weather station right near this transmission facility in Bad Marienberg.